If you have questions about the exchange at TU Dortmund University, please have a look here under the FAQs.

 If your questions are not answered on our websites and here in the FAQs, the Erasmus Students Team of the International Office will be happy to help you!

 If your questions are not answered on our websites and here in the FAQs, the Departmental Coordinator will be happy to help you!

 You will find the contact details of your Departmental Coordinator in the general information e-mail as well as in the welcome e-mail you receive from the International Office.

-A list of the faculties, study programs and courses at TU Dortmund University can be found on our website Course Catalog.
+A list of the departments, study programs and courses at TU Dortmund University can be found on our website Course Catalog.

-You should mainly choose subject courses offered by the faculty where you have been accepted as an Erasmus exchange student.
-Please discuss with the faculty coordinator whether you can choose additional subject courses from other faculties.
-You will find the contact details of your Departmental Coordinator in the general information e-mail as well as in the welcome e-mail you receive from the International Office of the TU Dortmund University.
+You should mainly choose subject courses offered by the department where you have been accepted as an Erasmus exchange student.
+Please discuss with the Departmental Coordinator whether you can choose additional subject courses from other departments.
+You will find the contact details of your Departmental Coordinator in the general information e-mail as well as in the welcome e-mail you will receive from the International Office of the TU Dortmund University.

 If you want to participate in the German Intensive Course, you can also list this course in the Learning Agreement.
 For the successful participation in the German Intensive Course you will receive 7 ECTS.